floppydisk89/TypeScript-React-App-Clean-Template/README.md

+## About this template
 TypeScript React App Clean Temaplate is a modified template from Create React App that contains its structure and actually needed files organized to start a project.

+#### Don't forget to run 'npm update' to update to the latest package versions.
+---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts